 Digital Technologies Massive Open Online Courses

-The University of Adelaide’s Digital Technologies Massive Open Online Courses (MOOCs) provide free professional development for teachers on the Australian Curriculum: Digital Technologies, and free access to the latest digital technologies equipment through a National Lending Library.
+The University of Adelaide’s Digital Technologies Massive Open Online Courses (MOOCs) provide free professional learning for teachers on the Australian Curriculum: Digital Technologies, and free access to the latest digital technologies equipment through a National Lending Library.

 Digital Technologies in Focus